loneyeti/snowgander/README.md

 ## Usage

+The primary interaction points for a consuming application are:

+1.  **`AIVendorFactory`:** Used to configure vendor API keys (`setVendorConfig`) and retrieve adapter instances (`getAdapter`).
+2.  **`ModelConfig`:** An object defining the specific model's capabilities, API name, and costs.
+This is typically fetched dynamically and passed to the factory.
+3.  **`sendChat`:** The main method on the retrieved adapter for conducting chat conversations.

+**Note:** While methods like `generateResponse`, `generateImage`, and `sendMCPChat` exist, the long-term goal is to consolidate most common interactions (including image generation and tool use) into the `sendChat` method for a simpler, unified interface.

+Here's a typical workflow:

 1.  **Import:** Import the factory and necessary types.

     ```typescript
     import {
       AIVendorFactory,
       ModelConfig,
-      Chat,
-      AIRequestOptions,
-      AIResponse,
-      ChatResponse,
+      Chat, // Represents the conversation history
+      ChatResponse, // The result from sendChat
       AIVendorAdapter,
+      // Other types like ContentBlock, TextBlock, ImageDataBlock as needed
     } from "snowgander";
     ```

-2.  **Prepare `ModelConfig`:** Create a `ModelConfig` object containing the necessary details about the specific AI model being used (e.g., fetched from a database or configuration file).
+2.  **Prepare `ModelConfig`:** Create a `ModelConfig` object (e.g., fetched from a database).

     ```typescript
     // Example: Fetch model details first
     // const modelData = await getModelDetailsFromDB('gpt-4-turbo');